 The following factors will be weighed for grant decisions:

 - Ecological, recreational, forestry, and community values that the project would likely conserve.

 - Acreage (size) of the protected property (500 acres + preferred)

 - Adjacency to conserved lands

-Allowable costs are as follows: surveys, appraisals and appraisal reviews; attorney services to applicant related to the acquisition of easements; title searches, closing services, deed preparation, baseline documentation, mapping, easement and deed recording, initial management plans.
+Allowable costs are as follows: surveys, appraisals, and appraisal reviews; attorney services to applicant related to the acquisition of easements or land; title searches, closing services, deed preparation, timber cruise, baseline documentation, mapping, easement and deed recording, initial management plans.
 Up to 10% of the grant may be used for staff time associated with the transaction portions of the project.
 Preference is given to early due diligence costs such as appraisals, title review, timber cruise.
 If mutually agreed, the grant may be given in two installments pending a signed purchase and sale agreement or other contract.

 Costs that will not be covered by the fund are as follows: payment for the value of the land or easement; media, marketing and communications costs; on-site cleanup or mitigation, stewardship costs or endowment.